bryancostanich/Recipes/Drinks/Eggnog/readme.md

 ## Variation - Old-Fashioned Way

-This variation uses the egg whites as a froty topping.
+This variation uses the egg whites as a frothy topping.

 1. Separate egg yolks and whites.
 2. Beat the whites until they stiffen, then work in about a third of the sugar.